 Festivals in Amsterdam and Netherlands

 Holland Festival – The country’s biggest performing arts festival running most of June every year.
 The event features scores of performances including theatre, visual arts, classical, dance, opera and film.
 It attracts a high calibre of local and international performers with around 75,000 visitors.
-Runs 29 May to 23 Jun 2019.
+Will run during June 2020.
 Locations: Carré Theatre, Muziekgebouw aan ‘t IJ, Concertgebouw, Stadsschouwburg, Westergas and others, all in Amsterdam.

 Bacchus Wine Festival – Outdoor food and wine event held on the outskirts of the city over 2 consecutive weekends.
-Due 7-10 & 14-16 June 2019 (6th edition) at Amsterdamse Bos.
+Runs 12-14 and 19-21 June 2020 (7th edition) at Amsterdamse Bos.

 ITs Festival Amsterdam – International theatre school festival in Amsterdam held every June featuring the crop of the year’s theatre and dance graduates.
-The 30th edition of the festival is expected around 18-23 Jun 2019 (unconfirmed).
+The 31st edition of the festival is scheduled for June 2020 at the Nes in Amsterdam (to be confirmed).

 Taste of Amsterdam – Culinary festival held over 4 days with dishes from some of Amsterdam’s best restaurants and chefs.
 Events include tastings, workshops, a food market and live music.
-31 May – 2 Jun 2019 at Amstelpark, Amsterdam.
+29 May to 1 Jun 2020 at Amstelpark, Amsterdam.

-Mundial Festival – Major world music festival to be held in Spoorzone Tilburg, expected 29-30 Jun 2019.
+Mundial Festival – Major world music festival to be held in Spoorzone Tilburg, expected late June 2020.
 Tilburg is 90 minutes south by train from Amsterdam.

 See our complete festival calendar for Amsterdam